FusionAuth/webauthn.wtf/src/pages/how-it-works/support.md

 As WebAuthn continues to gain momentum as a standard for secure and user-friendly passwordless authentication, you can expect its support to expand even further across various devices, operating systems, and browsers.

 # Web Browsers
-Based on caniuse.com, as of April 2023, WebAuthn is supported on 94.98% of all global browsers including popular browsers like Google Chrome, Microsoft Edge, and Apple’s Safari.
+Based on [Can I use](https://caniuse.com/?search=webauthn), as of April 2023 WebAuthn is supported on 94.98% of all global browsers including popular browsers like Google Chrome, Microsoft Edge, and Apple’s Safari.

 | Browser           | Supported? |
 |-------------------|-----------:|